fpletz/nixos-nspawn-ephemeral/README.md

 ## TODO

-* NixOS option interface is currently very simple
-  * needs more options like custom network config and bind mounts
 * the whole host nix store is being bind mounted into the container
   * explore if only needed store paths could be bind mounted instead
   * maybe create an option to make a separate nix daemon instance available in the container